 I am a woman aged 18 or above

 I have the right to reside and am living in the UK

-I am in receipt of all benefits entitled to (including migrating onto Universal Credit) or have an income below the Minimum Income Standard
+I am in receipt of all benefits I am entitled to

 I can provide evidence/documentation of my current financial need

 Please be aware that due to high demand we cannot guarantee that all eligible applicants will be successful.
 All application decisions, including those in exceptional circumstances, are at the full discretion of the Trust.
 Our experienced Grants Team will discuss your individual circumstances and need with you after you submit your Enquiry Form and inform you about the next stage of the application process.